razroo/codemorph/README.md

   "path": 'libs/common/styles/razroo-styles.scss'
 }
 ```

+So your engineers can understand how it works for one programming language and use the same syntax for a different programming language.

 ## Assumption Made
 Razzle is always used in an editing circumstance.
 There is no need to speicify that file is being editied.
 Razzle will update the string